hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 ### 4.2) Create `key3`, update `key2`, and delete `key1`

-Now, we have required data in the server, we can execute creation, updation, and deletion within a single transaction.
+Now that we have the required data in the server, we can create, update, and delete within a single transaction.

 ```shell
  curl \